christophermayfield/100-days-of-code/r1-log.md

 Today, I am trying to write some of the freeCodeCamp's beginning algorithm challeneges.
 In addition, I am working on the portfolio project.

-## R1D7 Thursday January 10th 2018
+## R1D7 Thursday January 11th 2018

 Almost to the end of the week!
 Today I am going to work on a an algorithm or 2, Write some code on FCC.
 Read the big-0 notation chapter in cracking the code interview, and apply for a few jobs.

-## R1D7 Friday January 11th 2018
+## R1D7 Friday January 12th 2018

 We finished a week of 100 days of code.
 That is quite impressive I might say.
 I haven't been able to get as much coding done as I would have hoped, but this mission is keeping me motivated.
 I'm going to read the big-0 notation chapter in CTCI as well as learn recursion and push a code example.
 I also pushed my ARKIT code to github.

+## R1D8 Saturday January 13th 2018

+Stressful day.
+I had to figure out some issues.
+I did a few tutorials and wrote a few lines of code.
+Watched some ted talks and read a bit.

+## R1D9 Sunday January 14th 2018

+Got stuck in traffic on the way back from Karina's house, so I wasn't able to get a full hour of code in today.
+I played too many video games and got distracted easily.
+We saw a movie as well, so I wasn't in the mood to code that day.

+## R1D10 Monday January 15th 2018

+I'll be honeset.
+There was no code that was written today.
+I was too burned out by the prospect of finishing my masters degree and going back to work that I shut down.

+## R1D11 Tuesday January 16th 2018

+No code written today.
+I was focusing on applying to jobs and finding work so I can leave ABA.
+I had to deal with some personal issues.
+I read some of Cracking the Coding interview.
+Hoping to get back on the horse soon.